• Skip to main content

 You May Also Like

-Cramping: May be caused by a spasm in a soft organ, such as the intestine, ureter, or appendix
+Cramping: It may be caused by a spasm in a soft organ.
+These could be the intestine, ureter, or appendix.

 Sudden onset of pain: May be caused by a temporary deficiency of blood supply due to an obstruction in the circulation of blood